 Here’s how to write better headlines and titles than those you’re probably using now

 First, what’s the difference between a headline and a title?
 Here’s the answer: You’ve got me.
 Throw that question in the ring along with one about the difference between goals and objectives …. and you’ll have the entire room of marketing geeks going wild, ready to strangle one another.

-- Determine how your work will benefit the reader: Forget about yourself (as much as you can) for a few minutes.
+Forget about yourself (as much as you can) for a few minutes.
 Focus on the readers you want to impact.
 What are their concerns and problems?
 How will your article or book help those people?
 What problem will it solve for them?
 Notice I said “problem,” not “problems.”
 Chase two rabbits and you end up with none.
 What will readers gain from your solution?

-- Browse the headlines on several popular blogs in your niche and compare your headline to the ones you see there.
+Compare your headline to the ones you see there.
 Would your headline or title entice those readers to stop and read, or would it bore them spitless?

 Get Your Writing Unstuck the Quick Way

 Remember: Your work is for THEM, not for YOU.
 Run a search on the article or book chapter you’ve written.
 Compare the number of times you’ve said “You” versus the number of times you’ve said “I.” Speak directly to your readers about something THEY care about and it’s likely they’ll want more.
 Speak to them about YOU, and it’s likely they won’t.
 And the publishers you want to pay for your work — they care most about the readers too.